 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 More than any other company, Toyota has proven that they are the masters of building reliable hybrid drivetrains.
 The next logical challenge of course is how to get mainstream consumers interested in more upscale hybrids.

 The answer of course is to create more sensual curves than a runway model and dress them in the finest designer duds.
-Of course a real world driving experience will be key also.
+Of course, a real-world driving experience will be key also.
 The answer may just be the Lexus LF-Gh.

 The big draw for the party was the fact that it was hosted by Iron Chef Morimoto.
-In reality, the party was catered by Morimoto and most people at the event had no clue who he was.
-Even several friends of mine who are huge foodies, did not know who “the boss” was until I pointed it out later in the evening.
+(In reality, the party was catered by Morimoto and most people at the event had no clue who he was.
+Even several friends of mine who are huge foodies did not know who “the boss” was until I pointed it out later in the evening.)

-The overall design is far from ground breaking, but the way the 3 box sedan is pulled together with sensually aggressive details hints that this should be a performer.
+The overall design is far from groundbreaking, but the way the 3 box sedan is pulled together with sensually aggressive details hints that this should be a performer.
 Other hints to that end are the sculpted 20″ alloy wheels and shaped, stainless exhaust tips similar to those found on the Lexus IS-F.